rbbarranco/SimpleLedger/README.md

 The unit tests are implemented in 3 different projects, one for each layer.

 I've skipped integration tests for this exercise as I prefer to focus on the unit tests.
-My preference is to write the integration tests in a separate solution as well.
+You may run tests using the test explorer in Visual Studio.

 ### SimpleLedger.Domain.Tests
 Contains the business logic unit tests for the Account entity.